OctopusDeploy/blog/blog/2019-08/k8s-oauth/index.md

  - Octopus
 ---

 Managing disconnected user databases is a major pain point, not to mention security hole, for any piece of infrastructure in an organization.
-Kubernetes is no exception, because by default any users of the system are managed by Kubernetes itself.
+Kubernetes is no exception, because by default the users of the system are specific to Kubernetes itself.

 A common solution to this problem is to allow users to authenticate with Kubernetes via OAuth, which means exiting login providers like Google or Microsoft can be used to verify user credentials.

-In this blog post we'll look at how to integrate Minikube with Google to provide browser based logins in Kubernetes.
+In this blog post we’ll look at how to integrate Minikube with Google to provide browser based logins in Kubernetes.

 ## Create the OAuth client

 The first step is to create an OAuth client in Google.
-Open https://console.cloud.google.com/apis/credentials and select a project from the drop down list, ore create a new project.
+Open https://console.cloud.google.com/apis/credentials and select a project from the drop down list, or create a new project.
 Then from the **Create Credentials** dropdown select the **OAuth Client ID** option.

 ![](oauth-client-id.png "width=500")